 Cattle are not to be drafted or mixed with new mobs.
 When cattle are mixed with new mobs they go through a period of adjustment to the social group pecking order.
 While this period of adjustment is occurring the mob is subjected to increased stress.
-This is also the reason behind the MSA requirement for there to be no mixing of lots at either the saleyard or the abattoir (see MSA Tips & Tools: MSA requirements for handling cattle).
+This is also the reason behind the MSA requirement for there to be no mixing of lots at either the saleyard or the processor (see MSA Tips & Tools: MSA requirements for handling cattle).

-- MSA eligible cattle can be sold through MSA licensed saleyards or livestock exchanges. - Producers must be MSA registered to supply cattle to licensed saleyards. - Agents must be registered to handle cattle through the pathways. - Training requirement for agents and saleyard operators. - Requirements detailed in MSA Standards Manual for saleyards.
+- MSA eligible cattle can be sold through MSA licensed saleyards or livestock exchanges. - Producers must be MSA registered to supply cattle to licensed saleyards. - Agents must be registered to handle cattle through the pathways. - Training requirement for agents and saleyard operators. - Requirements detailed in Meat Standards Australia Standards Manual Section 6: Saleyards.